Addiction Treatment for Veterans: Detox, PTSD, and VA Benefits

 Veteran-focused detox programs provide 24/7 medical monitoring to manage risks such as seizures and withdrawal-related psychosis.
 Clinical tools like CIWA for alcohol and COWS for opioids help guide safe taper protocols.

 For opioid use, rapid-induction buprenorphine micro-dosing allows smoother transitions from full agonists, minimizing a more dangerous precipitated withdrawal.
+Medical detox is often the first step in the full levels of care continuum for addiction treatment:

 After stabilization, you may receive bridge prescriptions to continue medication-assisted treatment (MAT) in outpatient care.
 Discharge planning includes dispensing a naloxone kit to reduce the risk of death from overdose during early recovery.

-Residential / Inpatient Rehab (SARRTP, Domiciliary)
+Residential & Inpatient Rehab

 Residential addiction treatment programs for veterans like Substance Abuse Residential Rehabilitation Treatment Program (SARRTP) and Domiciliary Care offer trauma-integrated treatment for 28-60 days.
 Optional housing configurations may include a “squad bay” or private rooms based on gender and MST history.